-It is reminded that the specific elements of each call relating to the expected partnership, the available budget, the priorities covered as well as the modalities for the selection of proposals are detailed in the Terms of Reference of each call.
+Please be aware that the specific elements of each call relating to the expected partnership, the available budget, the priorities covered as well as the modalities for the selection of proposals are detailed in the Terms of Reference of each call.

 i.
-Jems: the Programme's online monitoring tool
+Jems: the Programme online monitoring tool

-Applications to the Programme's calls for projects are 100% dematerialized and must be submitted via the Programme's online monitoring tool, Jems39 (Joint Electronic Monitoring System), accessible at the following address: https://iems.interreg-euro-med.eu/.
+Applications to the Programme calls for projects are 100% dematerialized and must be submitted via the Programme online monitoring tool, Jems (Joint Electronic Monitoring System), accessible at the following address: https://jems.interreg-euro-med.eu/.

 The Application Form is completed and submitted on Jems.
 Similarly, the supporting documents required for the application must be completed (and scanned, when an original version manually signed exist) and uploaded as separate files to the monitoring tool.
-The submitted documents must be named in an intelligible way in French or English and cannot exceed the size of 50Mb.
+The submitted documents must be named clearly in English or French and cannot exceed 50Mb in size.